Do You Need A Legal For Trade Scale?

 - Check to see if indicator is included.
 If indicator has to be purchased separately, ensure it is also Measurement Canada approved

 Before it is considered legal for Trade it has to be inspected as indicated in section 8(b) of the Weights and Measures Act.
-(If your Legal For Trade Scale requires an an initial inspection, click HERE to book your service).
+(If your Legal For Trade Scale requires an an initial inspection, please visit our industrial scale service page to book your service).

 Not For Use In Trade Scales